Igor Rostislavovich Shafarevich: in Memoriam: Non-mathematical activity

 \subsection{Accusation in anti-semitism}

-The accusations are based on the Shafarevich's attempt to defend Russia from Russophobia by expressing Judeophobia in his works.
-According to some of the definitions, antisemitism is based on religious, economic, social, racist, ideological, cultural prejudices toward Jews.
-Only the last one may apply to Shafarevich.
-It is defined on the basis of accusing Jews of corrupting a given culture by supplanting it with a uniform, crude ''Jewish culture''.
-The main purpose of his book, as well of many of his other writings, and of his whole life outside mathematics, was not to express hatred of Jewish people and Jewish culture, as it was claimed, but rather to defend Russian people, Russian culture and Russian history from varied accusations.
-Among them are bending under different political regimes, incapacity to grow a democratic society, poor cultural traditions (sic!), racism towards other ethnicities and hostility to the Western social ideas.
-All of this is especially familiar in our days of the growth of nationalism in many countries, where the accusation of ``being for our own people'' versus ``being for all people'' is condemned as racist and chauvinistic.
+The accusation is based on Shafarevich's attempt to defend Russia from Russophobia by expressing Judeophobia in his works.
+According to Wikipedia, anti-semitism is based on religious, economic, racist, ideological, anti-Israel, cultural, and social prejudices toward Jews.
+Only the last one may directly apply to Shafarevich.
+The main purpose of his book, as well as of his other writings and his whole life outside mathematics, was not to express his hatred of Jewish people and Jewish culture, but rather to defend the Russian people, Russian Culture and Russian History from accusations of their responsibility for bending under different political regimes, incapability to grow into a democratic society, poor cultural traditions (sic!), racism towards other nations and hostility to Western social ideas.